Endless recreational and cultural pleasures at Mt. Fuji's five famous lakes

 Shojiko is the back-country option

 Shojiko, the smallest Fuji lake, has a great view from the Eboshi-dake Panorama Platform at the southwest side of the lake.
 The reflected image of Mt.
 Fuji on the lake surface is known as the Upside-down Fuji.
-Your outdoor options on land include hiking, camping and fishing, and on the water you can also fish, water ski, Jet Ski and go boating.
+Your outdoor options on land include hiking, camping and fishing, and on the water you can also fish and go boating.

 Motosu Lake, the deepest of the Fuji Five Lakes, has clear waters well into its depths.
 You can enjoy the same view of Mt.
 Fuji from the lake's north shore that is depicted on the 1,000 yen bill.

-Camping, hiking, horseback riding and water sports are all options here during the warmer months, and in the winter you can even skate on Motosuko.
+Camping, hiking, and horseback riding are all options here during the warmer months.
 For underwater views of the lake, board Moguran, a bright yellow cruise ship that gives passengers a glass-bottom boat experience.

 Did this information help you?